Skip to content

 7. Embark on A Journey in Lanquín Caves (Grutas de Lanquín)

-Lush green forests and blue waters surround the cave, adding a more scenic view to the splendid area, especially when you are looking from inside the cave to the outer world.
+Lush green forests and blue waters surround the cave, adding a more scenic view to the splendid area, especially when looking from inside the cave to the outer world.
 We promise all you do here will leave you astonished and spellbound.

 8. Travel Back in Time at the Ixchel Museum of Mayan Costumes